-We have written a new article on Raman miniature spectrometer design, available with the June issue of Spectroscopy Magazine, that we believe will be of interest to you.
+We have written an article on Raman miniature spectrometer design, which is still available in the Spectroscopy Magazine, that we believe will be of interest to you.

 Our FREEDOM mini Raman described below is an example of an ultra compact spectrometer based on the design principles mentioned in this article.

-We encourage you to read the article, visit our webpage, and visit us on one of the many exhibitions we participate in around the world to learn more about compact spectrometers.
+We encourage you to read the article, check out our webpage, and visit us on one of the many exhibitions we participate in around the world to learn more about compact spectrometers.

 Miniature Spectrometer Design Principles